 The person or company who puts you out of business is your ultimate customer and satisfying them will result in the biggest pay day you’ll ever receive.

 However sadly a very large number of businesses are worthless and eventually just get wound down because the owner wants to, or has to, move on and has not been able to secure a buyer.

-This is why it’s so crucial to structure things in a way that ensures you’re on the receiving end of a big pay day rather than faced with the realisation that your years of hard work have come to nought as far as the value of the business is concerned.
+This is why it’s so crucial to structure things in a way that ensures you’re on the receiving end of a big pay day rather than faced with the realization that your years of hard work have come to naught as far as the value of the business is concerned.